nextflow-io/website/content/blog/2023/celebrating-our-largest-international-training-event-and-hackathon-to-date.md

 The training consisted of four separate sessions in **5 languages** for a total of **20 sessions**.
 As of April 19th, we’ve amassed over **6,600 YouTube views** with **2,300+ hours** of training watched so far. **27%** have watched the non-English sessions, making the effort at translation highly worthwhile.

-Thank you to the following people who delivered the training: Chris Hakkart (English), Marcel Ribiero-Dantas (Portuguese), Maxime Garcia (French), Julia Mir Pedrol and Gisela Gabernet (Spanish), and Abhinav Sharma (Hindi).
+Thank you to the following people who delivered the training: Chris Hakkaart (English), Marcel Ribeiro-Dantas (Portuguese), Maxime Garcia (French), Julia Mir Pedrol and Gisela Gabernet (Spanish), and Abhinav Sharma (Hindi).

 You can view the community training sessions on YouTube here: